HackYourFuture/Assignments/test-automation/README.md

 ### Test log file

-Test results along with other events are also logged in a `test.log` file in the root of the project folder.
+Test results along with other events are also logged in a `<email>.log` file in the root of the project folder, where `<email>` is the user's Git email address.
 This log file is tracked in Git and can be used by students and mentor to review the testing history.

 ## Directory Structure